 What does this mean?

-Sadly, it means that we really don’t have enough evidence to draw any conclusions on whether or not neutering helps reduce the risk of mammary tumours, and that more and better research is needed into this subject.
+Sadly, it means that we really don’t have enough evidence to draw any conclusions on whether or not neutering helps reduce the risk of mammary tumors, and that more and better research is needed into this subject.

-It is probably fair to say however, that most vets still support neutering and see it as a helpful way to reduce the risk of mammary tumours.
+It is probably fair to say however, that most vets still support neutering and see it as a helpful way to reduce the risk of mammary tumors.

 Other factors involved in mammary tumors

 Differences in susceptibility to cancer may vary from breed to breed, between large dogs and small, between purebred and crossbred dogs and depending on environmental influences.

 One study showed that unspayed female dogs who were thin as puppies had half the risk of developing mammary tumors as those that were not thin as puppies.